 Select Page

-Just as the Uranie was about to leave St Denis on Réunion, which had temporarily reverted to its royalist name, the Ile de Bourbon, another French naval vessel arrived.
-It was the frigate Cybèle, which they had already seen at Mauritius, but this second encounter was not a happy one.
+The Uranie was just about to leave her mooring off Saint-Denis on Réunion, an island that had temporarily reverted to its royalist name, the Ile de Bourbon, when another French naval vessel arrived.
+It was the frigate Cybèle, which the people aboard the Uranie had already seen at Mauritius, but this second encounter was not a happy one.
 Rose told her mother about it:

-The incident was also described in Gaimard’s diary but in even less detail, and was ignored in Louis de Freycinet’s Voyage autour du Monde, .
-It was only in Rose’s Journal pour Caroline that we come anywhere near knowing the full story of what happened.
+The incident was also described in Gaimard’s diary but in even less detail and was ignored in Louis de Freycinet’s Voyage autour du Monde.
+It is only in Rose’s Journal pour Caroline that we come anywhere near knowing the full story of what happened.

 Understandably, nothing of the captain’s behaviour, so little to the credit of the French navy, was mentioned in the official report, or in Gaimard’s diary (he had friends aboard the Cybèle), and even Rose was, as we have seen, circumspect in her letter to her mother; she could not know how widely Jeanne was sharing her letters.
-Only in her diary, which was to be read only by herself and her friend Caroline, did she feel unconstrained.
-That lack of constraint was not shared by her editors when the diary was published in 1927.
-Charles Duplomb, the driving force behind the publication, enjoyed the title of ‘Directeur Honoraire au Ministére de la Marine’, and whatever that meant in practice, it was not a title given to someone likely to publicise one of the more egregious events in the history of the French navy.
-In the handwritten transcript of the diary either heor the other editor, the then Baron de Freycinet, has writtem ‘sans interet’, which hardly seem to fit the bill.
+Only in her journal, which was to be read by just herself and her friend Caroline, did she feel unconstrained.
+That lack of constraint was not shared by her editors when the journal was published in 1927.
+Charles Duplomb, the driving force behind the publication, enjoyed the title of ‘Directeur Honoraire au Ministére de la Marine’, and whatever that meant in practice, it was not a title given to someone likely to publicise one of the more discreditable events in the history of the French navy.
+In the handwritten transcript of the diary the other editor, the then Baron de Freycinet, has written ‘sans interet’, which hardly seem to fit the bill.

 But who was this careless and incompetent captain, and why was he in the Indian Ocean?

 Achille-Jacques-Joseph-Marie de Kergariou was born on the 1st of May 1, 1775 in the Breton town of Quimper, the son of an army officer who left France soon after the birth to take part in the American Revolutionary War and who, having unwisely returned home during the ‘Grand Terreur’, was guillotined in 1794.
-Achille, however, had joined the navy rather than the army when only twelve years old and was a captive in England during tthe preliminaries to that event.
+Achille, however, had joined the navy rather than the army when only twelve years old and was a captive in England during the preliminaries to that event.
 He was exchanged just a month before it actually happened, and presumably did not attend.
-His patriotism seems to have been unaffected, because he continued to serve in the navy until January 1807, when, by this time a capitaine de vaisseau (so he outranked Louis de Freycinet), he was again captured.
-On this occasion the British kept hold of him for much longer, and he did not return to France until after the restoration in 1814.
-Despite this long period when he was not on active service, he was almost immediateley given command of a vessel named La Terre and was made a Chevalier of Saint-Louis.
-This seems almost inexplicable, but his family was a powerful one and Louis XVIII was anxiuos to keep the Bretons happy.
+His patriotism seems to have been unaffected, because he continued to serve in the navy until January 1807, when, by this time a capitaine de vaisseau (and therefore far outranking Louis de Freycinet), he was again captured.
+On this occasion the British kept hold of him for much longer, and he did not return to France until after the restoration of the monarchy in 1814.
+Despite this long period when he was not on active service, he was almost immediately given command of a vessel named La Terre and was made a Chevalier of Saint-Louis.
+This seems almost inexplicable, but his family was a powerful one and Louis XVIII was anxious to keep the Bretons happy.

-On the 20th of November, 1816 Kergariou married the 21-year-old Therese-Augustine Bergevin, but enjoyed just four months of married life before setting sail for Indo-China in the Cybèle .
+On the 20th of November, 1816 Kergariou married the 21-year-old Therese-Augustine Bergevin, but enjoyed just four months of married life before setting sail for Indo-China in the Cybèle.
 His mission was an important one, but diplomatic rather than military.
 Its object was to restore French influence in Annam (central Vietnam), which had been fractured by the revolution and Napoleon’s lack of interest in expansion overseas.
 In 1787 France had signed a treaty of alliance (confusingly known as the Treaty of Versailles), supposedly with the ruler of what was then known as Dai Viet, but actually with the dissident Nguyen family.
-In exchange for a concession in Da Nang and trading rights, the French promised to supply 1650 troops, artillery and four frigates to back the Nguyen claim to the throne, but the governor of Pondicherry, the Comte de Conway, who was actually Irish and had fought on the colonists’ side in the American Revolution, and who had not been consulted, declined at first to participate.
-The Catholic priest Pierre Pigneau de Behaine, whose idea it had all been and who had represented the Nguyens in the treaty negotiations, managed eventually to persuade him to provide two frigates and supplemented these with ships bought by private subscription and with volunteers, but French involvement waned after the revolution and virtually ended after his death of dysentery in 1799.
+In exchange for a concession in Da Nang and trading rights, France had promised to supply four frigates and 1650 troops with artillery to back the Nguyen claim to the throne, but the governor of Pondicherry, the Comte de Conway, who was actually Irish and had fought on the colonists’ side in the American Revolution, and who had not been consulted, declined at first to participate.
+The Catholic priest Pierre Pigneau de Behaine, whose idea it had all been and who had represented the Nguyens in the treaty negotiations, managed eventually to persuade him to provide two frigates and supplemented these with ships bought by private subscription and with volunteers, but French involvement waned after the revolution and virtually ended after Pigneau’s death from dysentery in 1799.
 The Nguyens, however, managed very well without them.
 They took over the country.

 Nguyễn Phúc Cảnh, Prince of Annam, as painted by Maupérin during his visit to France in 1787, when he was just seven years old.
 Although titular head of the delegation, because of his age and lack of knowledge of the French language, the actual negotiations were carried out by Pierre Pigneau on his behalf.
 Original in the collections of the Paris Foreign Missions Society.